Harvard LLM Personal Statement Part A: How to Find a Compelling Topic for a Legal Essay, With Examples

 For instance, it’ll make little sense for you to write about the truth commission in Colombia if you’ve never been to Colombia, have never shown any interest in anything Colombia-related, and don’t speak good enough Spanish to read relevant literature in original.
 The chances are, it’ll be incredibly difficult for you to write a good essay on a topic you feel no personal connection to.

-One way to demonstrate personal nature of the topic is through your pre-existing and pre-built expertise.
-This can be done by relying on your research and writing history.
+One way to demonstrate the personal relevance of a topic is through your existing expertise, building on your research and writing history.

-How to find a topic by relying on your writing history
+How to choose a topic Using your writing history

-If you are applying for a Master of Laws, the chances are, by this point you already have a history of writing legal papers and essays.
-The natural next step therefore is to do an audit of your previous legal writing projects.
+If you are applying for an advanced degree such as Master of Laws, it's likely you already have a history of writing legal papers and essays.
+A natural start therefore is by auditing of your past legal writing projects to identify potential topics for your essay.

-• If you are working for a law firm, or as an in-house lawyer, or have a different work experience, what are the legal questions you’ve dealt with?
-Among the legal memoranda you’ve written and cases you worked on, what can you use as an analytical window into an important legal issue? (of course, without disclosing any information protected by confidentiality)
+• Legal practitioners: If you are working for a law firm, as an in-house lawyer, or as a lawyer in another capacity, what are the legal questions you’ve tackled in your work (without breaching confidentiality)?
+What legal memoranda or case work could you use as an analytical window into an important legal issue?

 Example: A friend of mine wrote his HLS essay on the following issue.
 If a court applies foreign law, does it have discretion to deviate from its interpretation by a foreign court if such interpretation is deemed mistaken due to extra-legal considerations?
 This was inspired by a case he dealt with while working in a law firm.

-• If you are a student, what course papers and essays have you written?
+• Law students: If you are a student, what course papers oressays have you written?

-• If you took part in a moot court, what theoretical issues were raised there?
-Can you use them for your essay?
+• Moot court participants: If you took part in a moot court, what theoretical issues were raised there?
+How can you use them for your essay?

-Example: A friend of mine wrote his HLS legal essay about the democratic legitimacy of the government.
-This topic was inspired by his participation in the Jessup competition and a legal issue the Jessup case tackled at the time.
-This was also connected to his experience as an election observer which he wrote about in his personal statement.
+Example: A friend of mine wrote his HLS legal essay on the democratic legitimacy of the government.
+This topic was inspired by his participation in the Jessup competition and a legal issue the Jessup case tackled that year.
+This was also connected to his experience as an election observer, which he wrote about in his personal statement.

-As you are making this list, try not to judge or discriminate among topics.
-At this point, you are taking inventory.
-The goal of this exercise is to collect as many options as possible.
+As you list topics, avoid judging or discarding them too early.
+At this point, you are taking an inventory.
+Your goal is to collect as many options as possible.
 You’ll assess their viability later.

-• What topics are still interesting to you?
+• Your continued interest in them: What topics are still interesting to you?

-• Where is your memory of the sources still fresh, and where will you need to do an extra-amount of work from scratch?
+• The effort required to revisit sources or research from scratch: Where is your memory of the sources still fresh, and where will you need to do an extra-amount of work from scratch?
 Do you have the capacity to do that work?

-• What topics will make your profile look more coherent?
+• Their potential to strengthen your overall profile: What topics will make your profile look more coherent?

-1. Should I write about international law or can I write about the law of my home-country?
+1. Should I focus on international law, or can I write about my home-country's law?

-I’ve seen people (including myself) internalize the idea that particular countries and regions are more important than others.
-For instance, when I studied at the Lomonosov Moscow State University, it was consistently transmitted to us that places like the EU and the US are legally superior and thus worthier of being studied than, for instance, Russia.
-And even though the HLS essay prompt explicitly mentioned ‘a problem facing a particular country’, I simply could not have imagined that choosing an issue of Russian law could be valuable for an application to HLS or Oxford.
+Many applicants, myself included, feel pressure to focus on 'important' regions, especially if they've internalized the idea that these regions are more 'valuable' for study.
+For instance, when I studied at Lomonosov Moscow State University, it was consistently conveyed to us that places like the EU and the U.S. are legally superior and thus worthier of study than, for instance, Russia.
+Even though the HLS essay prompt explicitly mentioned ‘a problem facing a particular country,’ I simply could not imagine that choosing an issue of Russian law could be valuable for an application to Harvard or Oxford.

-I’ve seen other people internalize that as well, in various forms.
-So I’m articulating it here to reassure you that you don’t have to choose a topic relating to a ‘developed’ legal order as opposed to ‘undeveloped’.
+I’ve seen other people internalize this in various ways.
+So I’m articulating it here to reassure you that you don’t have to choose a topic relating to a ‘developed’ legal system as opposed to ‘undeveloped’ one.
 Similarly, choosing an issue of international law is not inherently worthier than choosing an issue of national law.
 You are allowed to write about your home country as well.

 Pay attention to the prompt and do what it says.
-For instance, as mentioned, HLS prompt clearly states that your topic can have international, or regional, or national focus.
+For instance, as mentioned, HLS prompt clearly states that your topic can have an international, regional, or national focus.
 It really doesn’t matter.
 What matters is that you write a competent analysis of it.
-Remember, the goal is not to convince the admissions committee of your point of view on that matter.
-The goal is to showcase your analytical and legal skills.
+Remember, the goal is not to convince the admissions committee of your point of view on that matter; the goal is to showcase your analytical and legal skills.

 On this point, a friend of mine from HLS says: